 “If you love what you do, then you’ll never work another day of your life” – every older person I know

-This is a great quote and something most in the workforce would love to achieve.
-Sadly I hear all the time that people don’t enjoy their job, wish they had a better boss or have a horrible commute.
+This is a great quote and something most people, in the workforce, would love to achieve.
+Sadly, I hear all the time that people don’t enjoy their job, wish they had a better boss or have a horrible commute.
 I was there a few years back.
 I was in my “dream job” coming out of college.
 In my mind, I thought this would be the job I would retire from.
-Sadly, it turned out not to be the case.
-Long hours as a salaried employee with a long commute quickly takes its toll on you.
+Unfortunately it turned out not to be the case.
+Long hours as a salaried employee, with a long commute, quickly takes its toll on you.
 I decided to do something about it and make a life change.
 I put my two weeks notice in and made the best choice of my life.

 Growing up, my brother Ryan and I were fortunate enough to experience being part of a family run business.
 We worked with our Dad every summer during grade school.
 It was hard work, but we both enjoyed it.
 He didn’t want us to have to work as hard as he did in his career, so college was a must.
 After graduating and working in the construction industry for several years, we both wanted to get back to what we truly loved – landscaping.
 As I said, this was best choice I’ve ever made.

 Now you may wonder what this has to do with the board game industry.
 Even though we founded a board game company, Ryan and I continue to work full time landscaping to date.
 Earnings from board game design and publishing aren’t enough to retire on, at least not yet.
 It’s important to maintain a steady income and, hopefully, make a gradual transition.

 While you wouldn’t think there are any similarities between landscaping and the board game industry, you’d be wrong.
 We want to share how we’ve been able to apply our skills and entrepreneurial mentality to a completely different industry.